The Best Coastal Walks in Cornwall 2022

 Time: Three hours Distance: Five miles Level of difficulty: Moderate – Challenging

-This walk has real contrasts of scenery from panoramic coastal views to unusual vegetation.
+This walk has real contrasts of scenery from panoramic coastal views to unusual vegetation and is a great walk to undertake whilst on the south coast.

 Start at the quaint fishing village of Mousehole, perhaps named after the mousehole cave which does indeed appear like a very large mouse hole and was much used by smugglers.
-Then take this pretty circular route to the delightful Lamorna Cove.
+Then take this pretty circular route along the coastal path to the delightful Lamorna Cove.
 This location has been chosen for films as well as inspiring many artists.

 The path passes through the wooded area of the Kemyel Crease Nature Reserve.
 You will be surprised by the Monterey pines and Cypress trees which were planted originally by the Victorians as a windbreak to shield over 100 little fields known as quillets’.